moisesbarrachina/Backend-Frontend-Template/README.md

-# Backend Frontend Template: a WordPress Plugin Template
+# Backend Frontend Template: the WordPress Plugin Template

 Backend Frontend Template Pro is a template and library with which to develop plugins for WordPress easily and quickly.
 You won't have to reinvent the wheel to get a WordPress plugin created, just develop your idea.